 Size of your roof: The size of your rooftop solar panel system is limited by the available installation area on your roof.
-Aside from the fixed size of your roof, if your roof already has features such as a water tank or air conditioner, you will have less available roof area for solar panels.
+Aside from its fixed size, if your roof already has features such as a water tank or air conditioner, you will have less available roof area for solar panels.

 A larger system will cost more in total, but the unit cost per kilowatt-peak (kWp) will be lower and more cost-effective.
 For instance, a 6 kWp system may cost you about Rp 15 million/kWp, but by installing a larger 20 kWp system you may be able to command a price around Rp 12 million/kWp.

 Electrical connection size: It is also dependent on the maximum Volt-Amperes (VA), or maximum electrical power of your house.
-A higher electrical connection size can accommodate a larger inverter (what converts electricity generated by solar panels to electricity usable by your home), which will allow for a larger system size.
+A higher electrical connection size can accommodate a larger inverter (what converts electricity generated by solar panels to electricity usable by your home).

 In Indonesia, the maximum electrical connection size is typically ~2,2 kVA, especially for houses built by private residential developers.
 Most larger houses tend to upgrade their connection to ~5 kVA or even ~10 kVA, which will allow for much larger solar systems.